SAKryukov/microtonal-fabric/article/src/article.md

 ### Sound Quality

-Because to the problems explained above, I would consider the quality as basically acceptable, but far from decent.
+Because of the problems explained above, I would consider the quality as basically acceptable, but far from decent.
 First of all, I just failed to find sufficient number of good samples.
 I would gladly try to use any data or advice.
-Perhaps sample-free synthesis of sounds from scratch
+Perhaps sample-free synthesis of sounds from scratch Perhaps sample-free synthesis of sounds from scratch based on [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) would be more suitable.

 ### Scalable Vector Graphics